norment/redcap/README.md

 Move all imported files into `$REDCAPDIR`.

 Optional: delete all the dangling images and containers (`podman system prune -a`).
-Note that this command does not remove volumes (see `podman volume ls` and `podman volume rm <volume>`, but be extremely careful with these commands as they remove data stored in previous REDcap instances).
+Note that this command does not remove volumes (see `podman volume ls` and `podman volume rm <volume>` or `docker-compose down --volumes`, but be extremely careful with these commands as they remove data stored in previous REDCap instances).

 ## Load and Start Docker Images
 Load the docker images